July 1, 2025

 Paymasters are busy and may not get back to you right away.
 When they do respond, they may discover an error.

-With flexible approval features, your team can edit, decline, or approve as many timecards as you need when you need to.
+With Wrapbook’s flexible approval workflows, your team can edit, decline, or approve as many timecards as you need, when you need to.

-A big part of compliance comes down to processing timecards and paying crew meticulously… VERY meticulously.
-You can’t just slap a crew member’s day rate on a check and toss it in the mail.
-Production teams must thoroughly check each timecard and payment to make sure it adheres to laws regarding overtime, meal breaks, minimum wage, and other relevant topics.
+Production teams must thoroughly check each timecard and payment to make sure it adheres to laws regarding overtime, meal breaks, and minimum wage.

-The good news is that tax compliance is the bread and butter of the best entertainment payroll companies.
-It’s their job to remain as in-the-know as possible about any regulations that might affect you.
+The good news is that compliance is the bread and butter of the best entertainment payroll companies.
+It’s their job to remain as in-the-know as possible about any regulations that might affect you and ease the burden on your production.

-For example, Wrapbook’s cast and crew payroll software is built for confidence in compliance.
-Whether you’re paying union or non-union workers, Wrapbook is kept up-to-date with the latest regulations to make sure you pay them compliantly.
-The service is designed to keep your production in good tax standing with as little effort as possible, allowing you to focus on the real work of production.
+Wrapbook is built to keep your production confidently compliant.
+Whether you’re paying union or non-union workers, Wrapbook is kept up-to-date with the latest regulations, keeping your production in good tax standing with as little effort as possible.

 Once timecards are approved, the moment to disburse payments arrives.
 If a production company plans to handle every step on its own, they’ll have to physically issue and send payment to each member of the cast and crew.

-Wrapbook offers transparency and flexibility during the payment process.
+Wrapbook takes this off your plate.
 Whether you’re sending checks or making direct deposits, producers can run batches with the click of a button and monitor payment statuses through the platform.
-Likewise, cast and crew are automatically notified when a payment is made and can track the status of their pay through their personalized user profile.

 Access on-demand reports